PierreOrhan/PierreOrhan.github.io/index.markdown

 - Concerning Neuroscience, I still have so much to learn!
 I focused on studying things at a system level - Neuronal Dynamics was my first reading, the second one The Neocortex.
 My favorite topics are: plasticity, consequences of and for Information Theory (everything related to Shannon's theory: effect of correlations [...]), pattern emergence, learning rules.
 I try to remain open to all applied fields in Neuroscience, because they bring to the table of the scientific debate the possibilities that matters.

 After 2 years of studying Neuroscience and Machine Learning, I know that there is still a lot to theorize.
 Thus I am looking for a PhD at the intersection of Mathematics and Neuroscience.
 If you have a crazy plan for me, I am in, especially if the abstraction we could develop will elegantly be translated into working simulations of real networks.

+Long term goal?
+Better understand how we learn in order to improve our education system...
+Long way to go!

 # Other activities